TechPuppies/leetcode-template/readme.md

 How to use
 ----------
 1. you have to have python.
 2.x
+2. make sure you have `pip`
+3. run `pip install -r requirements.txt`
-2. run `python main.py`
+4. run `python main.py`
-3. choose the programming language you prefer
+5. choose the programming language you prefer